Azure-Samples/apim-genai-gateway-toolkit/capabilities/prioritization/prioritization-token-tracking.md

 To see this policy in action, first deploy the accelerator using the instructions [here](../../README.md) setting the `USE_SIMULATOR` value to `true`.
 This will deploy OpenAI API simulators to enable testing the APIM policies without the cost of Azure OpenAI API calls.

-Once the accelerator is deployed, open a bash terminal in the root directory of the repo and run `LOAD_PATTERN=cycle ENDPOINT_PATH=prioritization-simple ./scripts/run-end-to-end-prioritization.sh`.
+Once the accelerator is deployed, open a bash terminal in the root directory of the repo and run `LOAD_PATTERN=cycle ENDPOINT_PATH=prioritization-token-tracking ./scripts/run-end-to-end-prioritization.sh`.

 This script runs a load test that cycles between high and low priority requests sending embeddings requests:
 - Initially, the script only sends low priority requests